cpt1909/cpt1909/README.md

 - 🌱 I’m currently learning **Next.js**

-- 👨‍💻 All of my projects are available at [My Website](https://cpt2004.pythonanywhere.com/)
+- 👨‍💻 All of my projects are available at [My Website](https://thaarakenthcp.vercel.app/)

 - 💬 Ask me about **Python, MySQL**

 - 📫 How to reach me **cpthaarakenth@gmail.com**

-- 📄 To know about my experiences, [Click Here](https://cpt2004.pythonanywhere.com/static/docs/resume.pdf)

 <h3 align="left">Connect with me:</h3>
 <p align="left">